magento/devdocs/guides/v2.0/javascript-dev-guide/widgets/widget_alert.md

 ### `focus`   {#alert_focus}

 The selector of the element to be in focus when the alert window opens.
 If `focus` is not specified or set to empty string, the focus is on the close button.
-If focusing is not requried, set `focus` to `none`.
+If focusing is not required, set `focus` to `none`.

 **Type**: String.